Posted by: Daniel Boterhoven on Sat Jul 17

-The once in a century situation that we see ourselves in leads to great uncertainty for everyone.
 The stress of not knowing what our employment status might be in three months’ time, let alone six, can have a significant impact on our happiness and well being.

 It’s times like these when you might find yourself wondering what you can do to diversify your income streams, particularly if you have a single employer.